 The 'Splinter Effect': Wounds, Pain & Healing

-Most of us have been punctured by a splinter in our life.
+Most of us have been punctured by an actual wood splinter in our life.
 I know, I have had many.

 Splinters seem irrationally painful.
 Something so small causes us so much pain.